Roasted Cornish Hens

 Instructions

-- Preheat the oven to 400º F. Combine dry seasoning ingredients in a small bowl.
-Rub each hen with olive oil, then sprinkle with the seasoning mix.
-Season or salt the insides as well.
+- Combine dry seasoning ingredients in a small bowl.
+Rub the hens with olive oil and sprinkle with the seasoning mix.
+Season the insides as well for better flavor.
 See note below for additional seasoning options.

 Notes